Hey, that wasn’t a bad week!

 But what happened in 1970?
 On a dreadful inaugural Brewers club in an American League West Division of haves (Twins, Athletics, Angels) and have-nots (Royals, Brewers, White Sox), Tommy Harper was responsible for a significant portion of the Brewers total offense — hitting lead off, no less! — and immediately went back to being the guy he always was.

-The answer isn’t in the home-road splits: County Stadium was a difficult place to hit home runs (which makes Hank Aaron and Eddie Mathews’ careers that much more interesting) and in 1970, County Stadium’s park factor in 1970 was even more tilted toward pitchers beyond its historical average.
+The answer isn’t in the home-road splits: County Stadium was a difficult place to hit home runs (which makes Henry Aaron‘s and Eddie Mathews’ careers that much more interesting) and in 1970, County Stadium’s park factor was even more tilted toward pitchers beyond its historical average.

 Underscoring the point, Harper hit five more HRs (18) in six fewer at bats (299) at home than on the road.
 Further, Harper didn’t hit his first until April 27th, in Washington at RFK, even less of a hitter’s paradise than County Stadium.
 The Senators, too, were a bad team with one offensive weapon — Capital Punisher Frank Howard.